bitcoinvsalts/react-native-firebase-starter/README.md

 ### Prerequisites
 To create an own copy of this application, you have some prerequisites.
 They are -

- - [NodeJS](https://nodejs.org/en/) installed on your system.
+ - [Yarn](https://yarnpkg.com/) installed on your system.
  - [React Native](https://facebook.github.io/react-native/) installed on your system.
  - Have the [Android SDK](https://developer.android.com/studio/index.html) and paths set properly.
  - An android emulator or real device to run the app.
- - A google account for having [Firebase Web](https://firebase.google.com/docs/web/setup) configuration.
+ - A google account for having [Firebase Web](https://firebase.google.com) configuration.

 ### Make own copy
 First clone the repository using:

     git clone https://github.com/jsappme/react-native-firebase-starter.git
+    cd react-native-firebase-starter

 Then install the dependencies using:

     yarn

-At this point you need to have the configurations for a Firebase App.
-Just go to [Firebase Console](https://firebase.google.com/docs/web/setup) and follow the instructions.
-Then open the file named `firebase.js` from the `src` folder.
-Add the Firebase configurations to the file.
-The file looks something like this:

-    // import and configure firebase
-    import * as firebase from 'firebase';

-    const firebaseConfig = {
-      apiKey: [YOUR API KEY],
-      authDomain: [YOUR AUTH DOMAIN],
-      databaseURL: [YOUR DATABASE URL],
-      storageBucket: [STORAGE BUCKET],
-    }
-    export const firebaseApp = firebase.initializeApp(firebaseConfig)

-Then run the React Native server using:
+To link the react-native-vector-icons package the to react native:

-    react-native start
+    react-native link

-Open your emulator and wait until it completely boot up.
 Then run the following command to run the app on the emulator.

     react-native run-android

+or if you have Xcode installed:

+    react-native run-ios

+if you want to see the logs:

+    react-native log-android

+or

+    react-native log-ios

 Now, you have your own copy of this application!